Eat, Drink and Get Your Groove on: An Insider’s Guide to BeijingBy Jill Jiao

 Widely recognized for serving some of the city’s best roast duck, this stylish restaurant is extremely popular among both locals and expats and a must when visiting the capital.
 Check out the stunning dim sum lunch offer for a great value.

 Think authentic China chic with a twist on Yunnanese cuisine and fabulous drinks designed by head mixologist A Wei (one of China’s top ten bartenders).
-The food will take you on a journey across the ancient Tea Horse Road, with dishes from Dali, Lijiang and Tibet.
+The food will take you on a journey across the ancient Tea Horse Road, with dishes from Dali and Lijiang.

 Fancy a meal in a 600 year old temple?
 TRB brings contemporary European cuisine and fine wines to a very unique setting, fit for Beijing’s socialites and global foodies.
 A sensory ecstasy awaits.